 The National Vietnam Veterans Museum has an extensive collection of artefacts and objects, both large and small, collected over almost 20 years.
 Many items have been donated by veterans and family members.
 Others have been gifted from other institutions like the Australian War Memorial or the RSL or acquired by the museum commercially.
 From helicopters to images, from our tank to a letter home, everything in the collection is important.
+Part of the collection can be view on the Victorian Collection website

 This collection has grown from small beginnings by donations to the original travelling ‘museum’ trailer, to donations now to a relatively more sophisticated collection process today, albeit one still largely dependent on volunteers.
 Like any collection, items received must be receipted, assessed, accepted into the collection or declined, acknowledged, cleaned, stored and or displayed.
 This process might seem simple but actually requires many hours of work for the simplest of items.
 Added to the need for conservation and preservation is the need to rotate items which are on display to protect them from the ravages, over time, of light and ultra violet rays, dust and other environmental hazards.